 1a.
 Impact: H-17; M-0; L-0; I-0; 1b.
 Performance Gap: H-11; M-6; L-0; I-0; 1c.
-Evidence: Y-17, N-0, I-0 Rationale:
+Evidence: Y-17, N-0, I-0

-- Developer presented solid evidence for importance of the measure. - The measure provides a good look at the spectrum of procedures done across a spectrum of hospitals, and a wide range of morbidities/mortalities.
+- Developer presented solid evidence for importance of the measure. - The measure provides a good look at the spectrum of procedures done across a spectrum of hospitals, and a wide range of morbidities/mortalities. - Evidence was submitted demonstrating substantial variation in morbidity and mortality after lung cancer surgery. - The measure is a first step in developing a measure capturing long term survival rates.